EXPERT PROMPTING MASTERCLASS

 "Your phone survives your life.
 Military-grade protection meets

-slim designβbecause bulk is not a security strategy.
-Drops, dings,
+slim design—because bulk is not a security strategy. $24."

 EXAMPLE 2 (Laptop Stand):

-"Your neck deserves better than hunching.
-Aluminum stand that puts
+"Your neck deserves better.
+Aluminum stand puts your screen

 EXAMPLE 3 (USB-C Cable):